cunni319/plasma_GCA_2023/README.md

 variable of interest are saved to make a lollipop plot with the lenth of the line representing the linear regression model *P*-value and the size of the point representing the R<sup>2</sup> value.

+>linear_modeling_active_and_controls.ipynb

+This script uses the quantile normalized data as well as the clinical and demographic data to build linear regression models between Active GCA patients and Healthy controls.

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.